shirat74/dvipdfm-x/README.md

 and MetaPost generated EPS.
 All other format images, such as SVG and PostScript, must be converted to other format supported by dvipdfmx before inclusion.
-The `-D` option, as in dvipdfm, can be used to filter images.
+The `-D` option, as in dvipdfm, can be used for this purpose.

 PNG support includes nearly all features of PNG such as color palette, transparency, XMP metadata, ICC Profiles, and calibrated colors